-A Biomass Conversion Facility (BCF) is a facility that converts biomass into heat, power, biobased products or liquid biofuels.
+A BCF is a facility that converts biomass into heat, power, biobased products, research (material conversion) or advanced liquid biofuels.
 BCFs themselves do not receive BCAP funding; rather, approved facilities are eligible to receive BCAP-funded biomass.

 - Before biomass suppliers can receive retrieval payments, a BCF must be approved by FSA before receiving the deliveries. - Before biomass suppliers can receive establish or maintenance payments, a BCF must be approved by FSA, or must demonstrate that it will be operational in time for when the biomass has reached maturity for delivery. - FSA may prioritize the approval of facilities that best meet BCAP objectives.